 How many candidates pass the tests?

 The selection rate of a student controller recruitment campaign is about 6%.
 That means, for every hundred who are tested, six of them will meet our standards.

 This might sound discouraging, but we do test most applicants who pass the basic requirements because, for us, spatial orientation skills, a good memory and resistance to stress are the most important features we look for – and we can only find out how good yours are by testing them.

-Around 40% of the intake – which is usually about 24 – will finally qualify as air traffic controllers.
+Around 50% of the intake will finally qualify as air traffic controllers.
 This is not unusual: air traffic control is very demanding and we have to be certain that the people who qualify are really up to doing the work.

 It is important to know that a student with unsatisfactory results can be dismissed at any stage.
 Students who are asked to leave do not have to reimburse any costs or money that they have been given.

 But don’t let this put you off applying: other jobs and examinations are also difficult.
 You should try to make sure that you use the feedback – and criticism! – that you are given during your training to improve your performance overall.
 Keep your end goal in mind and be determined to succeed.

 Is it really stressful, being an air traffic controller?

 Controllers are selected for a number of qualities.
 We look for people who are able to:

 make decisions while processing different types of information;